01 of 08

 Fifth Group Restaurant Group

 Between focusing on sustainability initiatives, the management team has ensured that while South City Kitchen, La Tavola, Lure, Ecco, El Taco and Alma Cocina are all under Fifth Group Restaurants’ umbrella, each restaurant carries its own identity.
-Midtown customers are wowed by the elevated Southern cuisine served in a homey environment at South City Kitchen, while just down the block, Lure serves contemporary fish house dishes in a modern farmhouse setting.
-Likewise, Ecco impresses customers with their traditional European dishes and wine list, which offers both old world and new world-style glasses and bottles.
+Midtown customers are wowed by the elevated Southern cuisine served in a homey environment at the original South City Kitchen, while just down the block, Lure serves contemporary fish house dishes in a modern farmhouse setting.
+Likewise, the original Ecco impresses customers with traditional European dishes and wine list, which offers both old world and new world-style glasses and bottles.

-Over in Virginia Highlands, you can cozy up in a booth at La Tavola and feast on traditional Italian fare, like homemade pasta paired with delicious sauces, cured meats and fresh seafood.
+Over in Virginia Highland, you can cozy up in a booth at La Tavola and feast on traditional Italian fare, like homemade pasta paired with delicious sauces, cured meats and fresh seafood.
 Or if you’re in the mood for casual Mexican, head down the street to the friendly, more casual environment at El Taco.
 Serving Mexican street market specialties, this place is sure to satisfy both kid and adult tastebuds.